 Product photography is usually a studio pursuit.
-Products are carefully photographed and styled in an environment that makes controlling every aspect of the shoot to the minutest degree easy.
+Products are carefully photographed and styled in an easily controlled environment.
+Every aspect of the shoot can be manipulated to the minutest degree easy.

 We seem to do things differently.

 It’s the fault of our particular environment.
 Who wouldn’t want to make the most of the spectacular backdrop that surrounds us on the Isle of Skye?

 Uisge Lusach, the uniquely Gaelic gin distiller, asked us to provide product and promotional images taking advantage of the distillery’s distinctly photogenic home at Isleornsay in Sleat.
 We looked forward to incorporating the distillery’s wonderful situation into the photographs.